 Everyday living with AHP

 AHP is unpredictable and unforgiving.
 It can interfere with your life with symptoms that can disrupt everything from sleep to the ability to work and socialize.
 People with AHP may live in constant fear of the next attack.

-Although this is a lifelong disease, it's important to know that there are things you can do to reduce your chance of attacks and have a better quality of life.
+Although this is a lifelong disease, it's important to know that there are things you can do that may reduce your chance of attacks and improve your quality of life.

 Avoiding Triggers Can Make a Difference

 Common triggers for attacks are shown below.
 Since triggers can be different for every person, there may be others not listed here.

 Be aware of:

 - The way some drugs in certain medication classes may affect AHP, including:

 - Migraine drugs

 Speak with your doctor if you have any questions about your medications and AHP.